bsorrentino/bsorrentino/_posts/2023-10-03-enhance-your-cli-with-ai-part2.md

 ## Quick Recap of Part 1

-In the first part of our series, we delved deep into the potential of AI-powered Command Line Interfaces (CLI).
+In the [first part][part1] of our series, we delved deep into the potential of AI-powered Command Line Interfaces (CLI).
 With the capabilities of Large Language Models like [GPT 3/4][GPT] in combination with [OpenAI's function calling][open_ai_functions] feature and [Langchain] framework, we have developed a CLI able to interpreter system commands expressed in natural language and executed them on the specific system environment.

 ### The Key takeaways from Part 1 included: